oarina/oarina/README.md

 Originally from a creative background, but love to dwell in the intersection of technical and creative.

 ## 🚀 About Me
-I'm a current Full Stack Web Develpment student at Code Institute.
-My a background in Animation and a keen interest in the intricacies of software development, I find joy in bridging the gap between technology and creativity.
+I'm a part-time Full Stack Web Develpment student at Code Institute.
+I have interest in new technologies like web3, crypto and VR.

 💻 **Tech Transition:** Transitioned to tech, bringing a unique perspective to web development field.